-23-313.
-Gaming Commission Chairman-Executive Secretary
+23-311.
+Tribal Gaming Commission Chairman-Executive Secretary

-- (a) There is hereby created a Tribal Gaming Commission Chairman-Executive Secretary position who shall be responsible for the oversight of gaming activities as set forth in this Ordinance. - (b) The Chairman-Executive Secretary of the Tribal Gaming Commission shall have primary responsibility for the functions of the Commission, and shall supervise all Commission Professional Staff. - (c) The Chairman-Executive Secretary shall be a full-time employee, shall be subject to the Tribe's personnel policies and procedures, and shall be under the supervision of the Tribal Chairman. - (d) To be eligible for the position of Chairman-Executive Secretary, an individual must have a bachelor's degree.
-Experience in administration, business, gaming or related field is preferred.
-The Chairman-Executive Secretary shall not be a Tribal Council member, or District Officer. - (e) The Chairman-Executive Secretary shall develop an annual budget in consultation with the Gaming Commission, subject to approval by the Tribal Council. - (f) The Chairman-Executive Secretary shall have the following duties: - (i) Oversee all functions relating to the Tribe's regulation of gaming operations, including all financial aspects of such gaming; - (ii) Assist in fulfilling the Tribe's duties under any Class III management agreement, - (iii) To provide supervision on personnel matters to tribal gaming inspectors and other Professional gaming staff. - (iv) To determine whether prospective Tribal Gaming Commission members meet background investigation requirements set forth in Section 23-305. - (v) To secure copies of audits as required by this Ordinance; and - (vi) To fulfill such other duties as may be delegated by the Tribal Council.
+- (a) There is hereby created a Tribal Gaming Commission Chairman-Executive Secretary who shall be responsible for oversight of gaming activities, as set forth in this Ordinance. - (b) The Chairman-Executive Secretary shall have primary responsibility for the functions of the Commission, and shall supervise all Commission Professional Staff. - (c) The Chairman-Executive Secretary shall be a full-time employee, shall be subject to the Tribe's personnel policies and procedures, and shall be under the supervision of the Tribal Chairman.

+- (d) To be eligible for the position of Chairman-Executive Secretary, an individual must have a bachelor's degree.
+Experience in administration, business, gaming or related fields is preferred.
+The Chairman-Executive Secretary shall not be a Tribal Council member, or District Officer. - (e) The Chairman-Executive Secretary shall develop an annual budget in consultation with the Gaming Commission, subject to approval by the Tribal Council. - (f) The Chairman-Executive Secretary shall have the following duties: - Oversee all functions relating to the Tribe's regulation of gaming operations, including all financial aspects of such gaming; - (ii) Assist in fulfilling the Tribe's duties under any Class III management agreement; - (iii) To provide supervision on personnel matters to tribal gaming inspectors and other professional gaming staff. - (iv) To determine whether prospective Tribal Gaming Commission members meet the background investigation requirements set forth in Section 23-305; - (v) To secure audits as required by this Ordinance; and - (vi) To fulfill such other duties as may be delegated by the Tribal Council.

-Section 23-314.
-Gaming Inspectors
+23-312.
+Gaming Inspectors.

 - (a) The Tribe shall employ tribal gaming inspectors who shall have primary responsibility for monitoring ongoing Class II and Class III gaming operations authorized by this Ordinance. - (b) Tribal gaming inspectors shall be full time tribal employees and shall be subject to tribal personnel policies and procedures.
 The Gaming Commission Chairman-Executive Secretary shall supervise the tribal gaming inspectors with respect to compliance with personnel policies and procedures.
-The budget for the Tribal Gaming Commission shall include the costs associated with tribal gaming inspectors. - (c) Tribal gaming inspectors shall report any violations of this Ordinance, the Act, the North Dakota Compact or South Dakota Compact to the Tribal Gaming Commission.
+The budget for the Tribal Gaming Department shall include the costs associated with tribal gaming inspectors. - (c) Tribal gaming inspectors shall report any violations of this Ordinance, the Act, the North Dakota Compact or South Dakota Compact to the Chairman-Executive Secretary.

-Section 23-315.
-Executive Committee Member and Tribal Liaison Officer
+23-313.
+Executive Committee Member And Tribal Liaison Officer.

-There shall be established an Executive Committee Officer position who shall be responsible for the oversight of the Standing Rock Sioux Tribe's proprietary interests in the Prairie Knights Casino and Lodge enterprise located on the Standing Rock Sioux Reservation.
+There shall be established an Executive Committee Officer position who shall be responsible for the oversight of the Standing Rock Sioux Tribe's proprietary interests in the Prairie Knights Casino and Lodge enterprise located on the Standing Rock Sioux Reservation, in North Dakota.

-There shall be established a Tribal Liaison Officer position who shall be responsible for the oversight of the Standing Rock Sioux Tribe's proprietary interests in the Grand River Casino and Resort enterprise located on the Standing Rock Sioux Tribe Reservation.
+There shall be established a Tribal Liaison Officer position who shall be responsible for the oversight for the Tribe's proprietary interests in the Grand River Casino and Resort enterprise located on the Standing Rock Sioux Reservation, in South Dakota.